Table of Contents

 authentication against credentials configured in the

-"extradata" section of a virtual
+extradata section of a virtual

 machine's XML settings file.
 This is probably the

 simplest way to get authentication that does not depend

-the following command:
+Enable VBoxAuthSimple with the following command:

 VBoxManage setproperty vrdeauthlibrary "VBoxAuthSimple"

-<vm> with the
+VM-name with the

 VM name or UUID.

-<vm> with the
+VM-name with the

 VM name or UUID,

-<hash> with the
+hash with the

-value for the password "secret", you can use the
+obtains the hash value for the password

-VBoxManage internalcommands passwordhash "secret"
+$ VBoxManage internalcommands passwordhash "secret" 2bb80d537b1da3e38bd30361aa855686bde0eacd7162fef6a25fe97bf527a25b

 setextradata to store this value in the